hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

 - There is a lot of shared code between delay0 and delay1, particularly in the instruction execute logic.
 Can this logic be refactored out into a shared module?
     - I guess you can, so you create a lower level module and is it the final synthesis of both MU0 implementations.
+    - The thing is the only difference is in the state machines so I think it's possible, however, I am not that confident in Verilog to actually do it.

 - The delay1 variant always takes 4 cycles per instruction.
 Can you create a new variant which uses the minimal number of cycles for each instruction?
     - I guess you can, but I don't know where to start to be honest.
+    - Done, this is actually very easy!
+Just have to move all the non-read instructions (so everything except for LDA, ADD, and SUB) to the EXEC_INSTR_ADDR state and do executions there!
+    - And for LDA, ADD, and SUB, just let the state change to EXEC_INSTR_DATA, simple.
+    - Oh and don't forget to change the logic of the `write` output for STO instructions as it now happens in the EXEC_INSTR_ADDR state instead of the EXEC_INSTR_DATA state.

 - In the delay1 variant, the instruction fetch always takes one cycle before the execution cycle.
 Is it possible to fetch the next instruction while executing the previous